 2. Regulation: They regulate the pressure of the compressed air, maintaining a constant and consistent pressure level throughout the system.
 This helps prevent damage to the pneumatic equipment and ensures that the system operates efficiently and safely.

-A perfect filter/regulator example to reduce moisture and debris is the AW30 by SMC.
+A great filter/regulator that reduces moisture and debris is the AW30 by SMC.
 This product works especially well if your system has high airflow, as the AW30 uses a cyclone effect to spin the air at high speeds.
 The cyclone effectively forces water and debris to the sides of the unit, where it becomes separated and drains out the bottom.
 This component requires a hefty amount of air pressure to function, so if that is lacking in your system, you may want to consider a different solution.

 Air dryers are another option for keeping water out of your pipes.
 Imagine you have a larger facility and are experiencing water throughout all of your airlines.
 This is where an air dryer would help, as they're designed for large water removal issues.

 Refrigerated dryers can be thought of almost like a dehumidifier.
 As wet air comes into contact with the dryer, it is significantly cooled down, which turns the water vapor into actual liquid water.
 That water goes into a water trap.
 The cold air then goes through a process to heat back up to room temperature, resulting in dryer air.
 An excellent refrigerated air dryer to consider is SMC's IDFB refrigerated air dryer (pictured).
 These durable units have simple control systems and are easily serviced.